AdamGrennan/Software-Quality-Assurance-CA/handbook/continuous-deployment.md

 - Utilise CI/CD tools to build, test, and deploy.
 - Automating the pipeline leads to faster releases, better code quality, fast feedback, and less downtime.
-- Faster feedback form customers allows for better quality of product.
+- Faster feedback from customers allows for better quality of product.

 ### Use Trunk-Based Development with Feature Branches